 Here’s how to check.
 Raise your hands, and stand before a full-length mirror to examine your body’s front, back and sides.
 Use a hand mirror to check the back of your neck, scalp, back and buttocks.
 Bend your elbows to examine your forearms, and check your upper arms, hands and palms.
 Check the front and back of your legs, feet, soles and between your toes.
 If any spots are different from the others, or are changing, itching, or bleeding, make an appointment to see a dermatologist.
 Check all your fingernails and toenails for a band of brown or black pigment, or an extension of pigment to the side or base of a nail.
 If you find any suspicious marks or lesions, be sure to show your health care provider.
 Find more information on skin cancer among people of color at www.skinofcolorsociety.org

-Free Skin Cancer Screening at KeyBank Center on Thursday, May 11 at 3 to 7 p.m.
-Meet Sabres Alumni, tour the locker rooms and receive cancer education materials.
-Register by phone or to learn if you are eligible by calling 1-800-ROSWELL (1-800-767-9355).
+Free Skin Cancer Screening at KeyBank Center on Thursday, May 17 at 11 a.m. to 6 p.m.
+Enjoy music and refreshments, meet Sabres alumni, tour KeyBank Center, visit with local wellness vendors and more!
+Register here or by calling 1-800-ROSWELL (1-800-767-9355).